kpaahana/KPAAHANA_github.io/projects/UH-Essentials.md

   <img class="ui centered rounded image" src="/images/submit.png"  width= "300" height="300">
 </div>

-You can click this link to access [UH Essentials](https://uhessentials.github.io)
+If you'd like to see our source code and more about the project can click this link to access [UH Essentials](https://uhessentials.github.io).

-One of those projects should present the application you developed for this class.
-The page should provide an overview of the project, what your contributions to the project were, what you learned from this experience, and one or more screenshots.
-It should include a link to the Organization GitHub Page associated with the project for those who want to see the source code and learn more about it.
-All project pages should include at least one screen image.
+It kinda of an overall collaboration with each of the pages, but the main ones I worked on were the landing, profile, and topic question pages.
+If we were to have more time to work on the project I would have loved to make sure everything worked properly.
+I defintely learned how difficult it is to actually create a website as I don't we wouldnt have gone as far as we did without the help of the Bowfolios and Digits template.